devopsdays/devopsdays-theme/README.md

     bio: "At high school, George Michael is hardly known by any other students but gets good grades.
 He is paid to tutor Maeby, but instead, she plagiarizes from him.
 He briefly develops a crush on his teacher Beth Baerly because she paid attention to him. (\"Shock and Aww\") He lost the student council election, receiving only 3% of the votes. (\"The Immaculate Election\")<p>
     George Michael's good grades continue through college.
 To get into Julliard, George Michael develops a fake woodblock app with his roommate P-Hound called [Fakeblock](http://arresteddevelopment.wikia.com/wiki/Fakeblock).
 One small lie causes the app to get blown out of proportion by Maeby who thinks it is privacy software."
 ```
 Please note that quotation marks in the bio need to be escaped.
+The image is relative to the `static/events/YYYY-CITY/organizers/` directory, and must be in jpg format.

 ## Program Page
-A new template is being created to generate a program page.
-A work in progress example can be seen at https://dev.devopsdays.org/events/2017-ponyville/program
+A new template has been created to generate a program page.
+An example can be seen at https://dev.devopsdays.org/events/2017-ponyville/program

-This is an opt-in feature; the page will need to be set for the type of program in order to generate it.
+This is an opt-in feature; the page will need to be set for the type of `program` in order to generate it.

 ## Social Sharing Images
 An event can create a sharing image for use on social media (when the url is shared on Facebook, for instance).
 This image must be named `sharing.jpg` and located in the `static/events/YYYY-CITY/` directory.
 It should be a minimum 1200 x 630px, and use ratio: 1.91:1.